tensorlakeai/indexify/docs/docs/index.md

 1. Extraction of structured data using LLMs, CV or other models are compute intensive and can hurt the performance of your LLM applications.
 2. Multi-Stage extraction process such as breaking down a document or other media files into chunks, and extract embedding and structured information require building a replicated state machine for fault tolerance, and can be hard to get right.

-Indexify solves the complexity of building a durable and fast orchestation and ingestion system for running complex extraction and data transformation workflows for production applications to use with LLM applications.
-Indexify assures that content meant for extraction are not dropped on the floor in production.
+Indexify solves the complexity of building a durable and fast orchestation and ingestion system for running complex extraction and data transformation workflows for LLM Applications.
+Indexify assures that content meant for extraction are not dropped in production because of faults in compute and storage infrastructure.

+## Start Using Indexify

+Dive into [Getting Started](getting_started.md) to learn how to use Indexify.

+If you would like to learn some common usecases -
+1. Learn how to build production grade [RAG Applications](usecases/rag.md)
+2. Extract [PDF](usecases/pdf_extraction.md), [Videos](usecases/video_rag.md) and [Audio](usecases/audio_extraction.md) to extract embedding and [structured data](usecases/image_retrieval.md).

 ## Features